nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.
   * 3a1.
-TA Assist indicates that the index is invalid.
+TA-Assist indicates that the index is invalid.

     Use case resumes at step 2.